thomasmarsh/ODE/README.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the files LICENSE.TXT and LICENSE-BSD.TXT for more details.

  * Installation instructions are in the INSTALL file

  * The ODE web pages are at http://ode.org/

+ * An online manual is at http://opende.sf.net/wiki/index.php/Manual

-  * The ODE documentation is in the file ode/doc/ode.html, or you can view it on the web at http://ode.org/
+ * API documentation is in the file ode/docs/index.html, or you can view it on the web at http://opende.sf.net/docs/index.html